Integration tests with Docker

 From my point of view, testcontainers is a very good library to implement such workflows today.
 The library contains APIs to create unit tests that need Docker containers at runtime.
 At the moment the library is limited to JUnit support and therefore TestNG is not supported.

 The testcontainers library uses the rule support of JUnit to define Docker containers that should be automatically be created for unit tests.
 The library provides a pretty good API that lets you easily define containers.
 The following example shows how a container with a Redis instance can be defined for unit tests:

 Additionally, testcontainers provides support for Docker Compose.
 With this, you can easily create a container landscape for tests.
 All containers that are needed for your tests can be defined in a yml file that Docker Compose will use to start several Docker containers.
 The following snippet shows how Docker Compose can be used with testcontainers:

-To be true there are still some pitfalls if you want to integrate Docker based containers in your test suite and run unit and integration tests against services that are provided by Docker containers.
+To be true there are still some pitfalls if you want to integrate Docker-based containers in your test suite and run unit and integration tests against services that are provided by Docker containers.
 If you use JUnit in your tests you should have a deeper look at testcontainers and contribute to this project if some points are missing for your use cases.
-But even if you use a different test framework the hints and descriptions in this article should help you to create your own custom API to boot Docker containers for unit tests.
+But even if you use a different test framework the hints and descriptions in this article should help you to create your custom API to boot Docker containers for unit tests.

 Once you have the first tests running the integration to other tests and the definition of new tests is quite easy.
 Plus, most CI pipelines already offer Docker support.
 Maybe you need to install Docker and Docker Compose on your build nodes but that should not be a real problem.

-As already said we use this approach for Rico and are really happy with the outcome.
-New tests that need external services can be created easily and we can test our complete API automatically on different environments.
+As already said we use this approach for Rico and are happy with the outcome.
+New tests that need external services can be created easily and we can test our complete API automatically in different environments.
 Since tools like Travis CI already offer support for Docker we can even run all the integration tests of our open source platform without any cost in the cloud.